Lunar observation

+Phenomena

+A typical viewing phenomenon is the perceived change of apparent size.
+While appearing slightly smaller near the horizon, the Moon is perceived larger near the horizon, called the Moon illusion.

 Optimal viewing times

 Contrary to popular belief, the Moon should ideally not be viewed at its full phase.
 During a full moon, rays of sunlight are hitting the visible portion of the Moon perpendicular to the surface.
 As a result, there is less surface detail visible during a full moon than during other phases (such as the quarter and crescent phases) when sunlight hits the Moon at a much shallower angle.
 The brightness of a full moon as compared to a phase where a smaller percentage of the surface is illuminated tends to wash out substantial amounts of detail and can actually leave an afterimage on an observer's eye that can persist for several minutes.
 First quarter (six to nine days past new moon) is generally considered the best time to observe the Moon for the average stargazer.
 Shadows and detail are most pronounced along the "terminator", the dividing line between the illuminated (day side) and dark (night side) of the Moon.

+It is a common misconception that the moon is not visible during the daytime, although if the moon is a thin crescent or close to the Sun, viewing can require using a telescope.
+A person must be very cautious if they use a telescope where the Sun is nearby if they do not have appropriate filtering on that telescope, for the Sun's light is strong enough to very quickly blind a person through a telescope that does not have sufficient filters.